Skip to main content

 Transcription Factors

 Transcription factors are proteins that bind to specific DNA sequences to regulate the transcription of genes.
 They can act as activators or repressors, influencing the recruitment of RNA polymerase to the promoter region of a gene.
-The interaction between transcription factors and regulatory elements like silencers is essential for the precise control of gene expression in response to various cellular signals.
+The interaction between transcription factors and silencer elements is essential for controlling gene expression, as repressors can inhibit the action of activators, leading to decreased transcription levels.

 Recommended video: